dbradleyKatAdv/briefcase/README.md

 If you want to create custom functionality, developers can create their own front end widget or functionality by implementing the ``briefcase-engine.js``.
 This script gives globally available presentation data required for the functionality to work.
 All available data will be available in ``briefcase.data``.

+You cannot use the boilerplate `hotlink.js`, if utilizing the briefcase widget script.
+They run very similarly so they were fire multiple times, causing issues with the history button functionality.

 #### Briefcase Widget Implementation
 In order to implement the ``briefcase-widget.js`` script, you will need to call ``briefcase_widget.init()`` after the briefcase script runs.
 Here is an example of the briefcase widget implementation: